imtrinity94/funkycloudmedina.com/content/post/Homelab/my-humble-homelab.md

 title: "My humble homelab"
 tags: ["Professional Development", "Homelab"]
 date: 2018-02-22
+draft: false
 ---
 Like many professionals in this industry, I have a homelab.
 Who would need a homelab anymore with the cloud as prevalent as it is?
 Well, someone who specialises in private on-premises clouds and the work required to make it a hybrid cloud.
 And to be honest, I love it.
 I get to build something that is truly mine with my own constraints and requirements and still try to reach maximum usefulness for the hardware.

 I haven't got much for my homelab, but it gets me by enough to study for exams or learn something new.
 Hell, it's great just to play with beta products or suites I don't use day to day at work.

 Eventually I'd like to turn my homelab into a production house-serving centre that can offer files, services and automation for everyone.

 I'm hoping to blog about my future homelab work and any additions that I make.
 Consider it practice for design and as-built documents ;)